tlcheah2/book-journal-backend/README.md

 2. Run `npm install` to install all the project's dependencies.

+3. Rename `.env.example` to `.env` and edit your own configuration

-3. Run `npm run dev` to start the project.
+4. Run `npm run dev` to start the project.

 ## How to Run all Unit Test